oauthstuff/draft-oauth-rar/main.md

 Host: server.example.com
 ```

 Based on the data provided in the `authorization_details` parameter the AS will ask the user for consent to the requested access permissions.

+Note: the user may also grant a subset of the requested authorization details.

 In this example, the client wants to get access to account information and intiate a payment:

 ```JSON
 [